linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Pilgrim Prime Rate Trust.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/1c62617b-e4dd-42cd-a83e-1dfc6270dd1c/98e968fc14e6fa297f81daebc247de22e009e004b84ab1611f1e936db7788436.jpg)

 Because these closed-end mutual funds invest in short-term floating-rate bank loans, their daily value, like that of a money market fund, is supposed to remain constant.
 But at some of these prime funds, the net asset values — or the prices investors pay to buy new shares — have begun to fluctuate.
-The value of the  $670 million Van Kampen Merritt Prime Rate Income Trust, for instance, has risen slightly above$ 10 a share because some of its loans have appreciated in value, said Jeffrey W. Maillet, the fund's portfolio manager.
+The value of the  \$670 million Van Kampen Merritt Prime Rate Income Trust, for instance, has risen slightly above\$ 10 a share because some of its loans have appreciated in value, said Jeffrey W. Maillet, the fund's portfolio manager.

-But on occasion the net asset value of the $1.1 billion Pilgrim Prime Rate Trust has dropped slightly below $10 for two reasons, a spokesman for
+But on occasion the net asset value of the \$1.1 billion Pilgrim Prime Rate Trust has dropped slightly below \$10 for two reasons, a spokesman for

 the Pilgrim Group said.
-Pilgrim executives wrote down a $5 million loan to the Amdura Corporation in March after the company filed for bankruptcy protection.
+Pilgrim executives wrote down a \$5 million loan to the Amdura Corporation in March after the company filed for bankruptcy protection.
 At the same time, the firm changed its accounting method, but executives would not discuss the reason for the change.

-This year, the five prime rate funds have been among the fastest growing of all funds and their investment returns have been the highest of all closed-end bond funds, according to Lipper Analytical Services Inc. For example, after shutting the doors to new business last winter, executives for the $1.7 billion Eaton
+This year, the five prime rate funds have been among the fastest growing of all funds and their investment returns have been the highest of all closed-end bond funds, according to Lipper Analytical Services Inc. For example, after shutting the doors to new business last winter, executives for the \$1.7 billion Eaton

-Vance Prime Rate Reserves Fund in Boston reopened the fund to investors on July 31 and promptly raised an additional $100 million in one week.
+Vance Prime Rate Reserves Fund in Boston reopened the fund to investors on July 31 and promptly raised an additional \$100 million in one week.

-At the end of July, according to Lipper, the five funds had $5.5 billion in assets.
+At the end of July, according to Lipper, the five funds had \$5.5 billion in assets.
 The current yield was 10 percent for Van Kampen Merritt; 9.98 percent for the Merrill Lynch Prime Fund Inc.;

 9.86 percent for the Pilgrim fund; 9.78 percent for Eaton Vance, and 9.75 percent for the Allstate Prime Income Trust.

 As the name implies, the goal of these funds is a yield that matches the prime lending rate, the benchmark rate that banks charge their highest-rated customers, currently at 10 percent.
 But to earn such a high yield after fees and expenses, the fund managers invest in bank loans to many low-rated, heavily indebted companies like Black & Decker, Hospital Corporation of America and Stone Container.

 Executives concede that pricing the loans can be a problem.
-James B. Hawkes, president of the $1.7 billion Eaton Vance fund, compared the task to
+James B. Hawkes, president of the \$1.7 billion Eaton Vance fund, compared the task to

 The prices investors pay could be more than some funds' investments are worth.